 - Peripheral edema resulting from decreased oncotic pressure

 - Failure to gain bodyweight

 - Retarded growth

 - Lethargy or apathy

-- Behavioral changes such as irritability.
-Victims are apathetic and miserable.
-Physicians believe that return of a smile is the first sign of response to treatment.
+- Behavioral changes: Patients are irritable, apathetic, and miserable.
+Physicians believe that the return of a smile is the first sign of treatment response.

 - Inability to fight infections due to poor immunity

 - Edema: Initially, it involves the dorsum of the feet and ankles and later spreads upwards to the whole body.
 Edema accounts for 5–20% of the body weight.
 Loss of fluid can mark a striking change in appearance.

 - Reddish appearance due to discoloration of hair and skin